 Variable-rate plans do not carry early termination fees, so you can switch providers at any time without penalty however, that freedom comes with the uncertainty of market and weather conditions.

 Extreme temperatures can have a dramatic impact on wholesale electricity prices, which, in turn, will affect your electricity bill if you are on a variable rate plan.

 Concerned about a deposit?
 We always have a no deposit option for you.
 Choose a plan that appeals to you and enroll.

-This can save you hours of time by letting you see the deposit options of multiple providers in a single order.
+This can save you hours by letting you see the deposit options of multiple providers in a single order.

 Avoid a credit check and deposits altogether with a pre-paid energy plan.
-An upfront charge will be applicable to these plans, but it will be deducted from your usage.
+An upfront charge will apply to these plans, but it will be deducted from your usage.

 As a new tenant, you can request a New Occupant Form directly from the electric company that you want to enroll with.

 If you are renting or moving into an apartment, the management office will likely need an electricity account number as proof that you have enrolled for service in your name.

 We’ll instantly provide you with your new electricity account number when you enroll for a plan on ComparePower.

 Provide this number to your apartment’s leasing office, and you’ll have your keys in hand, ready to move in.